-Demodicosis a common infection in dogs, but rare in cats and when it does occur, it usually in cats who are immunocompromised or malnourished.
+Demodicosis is a common infection in dogs, but rare in cats and when it does occur, it is usually in cats who are immunocompromised or malnourished.
 Diseases such as diabetes, hyperadrenocorticism (Cushing’s syndrome), feline leukemia virus, feline immunodeficiency virus and use of immunosuppressive drugs can all predispose your cat to develop demodicosis.

 Transmission occurs through direct cat to cat contact.
 Most cats remain asymptomatic.
 However, those who have a weak immune system can go on to develop clinical signs of demodicosis.

-Find and treat the underlying cause where possible as well as medications to kill the mite.
+Treatment: Find and treat the underlying cause where possible as well as medications to kill the mite.
 Spontaneous remission may occur in untreated cats, especially those with localised demodicosis.

 - Lime sulfur dips or shampoos for four to six weeks.
 Continue treatment until skin scraping tests return negative.

 Other treatments may include the following:

 - Daily or weekly ivermectin for four weeks.
 Monitor the cat during treatment and only use it as guided by your veterinarian due to the risk of toxicity.

 - Wash bedding and blankets in hot water, and hang in the sun to dry.